 - Specify, plan and implement your modelling project

-- Gather information appropriate to the outcome of the project
+- Gather information appropriate to the desired outcome of the project

 - Construct and document a model from the information gathered

-- Test model's effectiveness at reproducing the required
+- Test the model's effectiveness at reproducing the required

 (b) Describe the difference having learned to model makes to you.